 Discrete time signals; Discrete Fourier transform and the FFT; System Principles; Modelling; Linearisation of non-linear systems; Introductory control concepts; and Application of modelling and control to various biological, physical and economic systems.

-Course Code: ELEN3015A Course Description: Data and Information Management NQF Credits: 18 NQF Level: 7 (18) (3-1-3) (1 term) The Objective of this course is to provide the future Information Engineering graduate with tools needed to deal effectively with information in its many forms.
+Course Description: Data and Information Management NQF Credits: 18 NQF Level: 7

+The Objective of this course is to provide the future Information Engineering graduate with tools needed to deal effectively with information in its many forms.
 The course focuses on information itself: